notofonts/noto-docs/src/miniarticles/NotoSansSundanese.md

 # Noto Sans Sundanese

-Noto Sans Sundanese is a unmodulated (“sans serif”) design for texts in the Sundanese script.
+Noto Sans Sundanese is a unmodulated (“sans serif”) design for texts in the Southeast Asian _Sundanese_ script.

 Noto Sans Sundanese has multiple weights, contains 89 glyphs, 3 OpenType features, and supports 82 characters from 2 Unicode blocks: Sundanese, Sundanese Supplement.